 According to Ayurveda, sleep is just as important as diet, so ensuring we create an environment that allows and encourages sleep is crucial.

 Coming home, you want to enter a space that immediately brings you home, to yourself.
 Lighting, colours and scents all play a role in allowing you to arrive into your home space.
 Evening music can help create a warm, inviting atmosphere, working with the dim lights and maybe candles to evoke that sense of night time stillness.

-Making a practice of sitting still for five minutes and enjoying a cup of your favourite herbal drink – such as Pukka’s Night Time tea and Night Time Berry tea – will help make those things a ritual and become part of your evening positivity, easing the mind into sleep mode.
+Making a practice of sitting still for five minutes and enjoying a cup of your favourite herbal drink – such as Night Time and Night Time Berry tea – will help make those things a ritual and become part of your evening positivity, easing the mind into sleep mode.

 Many indulge in milky drinks before bed, but these can be charged with sugar or caffeine which can disturb our sleep.
 Alternatively, herbs such as lavender and chamomile have been used for centuries to calm, relieve stress and improve sleep.

 Ashwaganda is a powerful adaptogen that has been growing in popularity recently.
 Adaptogens relieve stress by controlling the release of stress hormones from the adrenal glands.

 Want to know other natural ways to help yourself sleep?
 Our team of herbalists have written How to sleep better at night, naturally.